The Register® — Biting the hand that feeds IT

-The one tiny slip that put LulzSec chief Sabu in the FBI's pocket
+The 'one tiny slip' that put LulzSec chief Sabu in the FBI's pocket

 The alleged LulzSec kingpin eventually copped to a battery of hacking charges last August and was reported to have been "co-operating" with the FBI in the months leading up to yesterday's arrests.

-Monsegur was NOT the only person named as Sabu2.
+Monsegur was not the only person named as Sabu2.
 The Jester previously named (he later apologised for his error) an innocent Portuguese web designer as a suspect, for example.
 Pastebin has been full of various documents giving multiple "identities" and background details for supposed members of LulzSec and Anonymous for months.

 However the fact that Monsegur was named at all caused investigators to fear he would destroy evidence if they failed to act quickly.
 The Puerto Rican immigrant's flat was raided on 7 June last year.

-Fox News reports that agents had already obtained a warrant to pull Monsegur's Facebook file, and said they found evidence that the suspect had traded credit card numbers with other hackers.
+We're told agents had already obtained a warrant to pull Monsegur's Facebook file, and said they found evidence that the suspect had traded credit card numbers with other hackers.
 This was enough to execute a warrant to seize equipment and arrest Monsegur.

 “It was because of his kids,” an FBI source told Fox News.
 “He’d do anything for his kids.
 He didn’t want to go away to prison and leave them.
 That’s how we got him.”